wandersick/ws-email-archiving/README.md

 Recent Exchange versions have built-in support of journaling for recording all inbound and outbound email messages for backup or compliance reasons.
 Overtime, the journal mailbox grows so large and needs to be trimmed or pruned.

 This article documents a PowerShell maintenance script written for reporting and automating the monthly archive-to-PST process of the Exchange 2013 journaling mailbox.
+(Based on reader feedback, it also suits Exchange 2016 Standard.)

 # Archiving Concept

-This script uses the PowerShell cmdlet _New-MailboxExportRequest -Mailbox &lt;journal mailbox&gt;_ to export Exchange 2013 Journaling Mailbox of previous month (e.g. 2016-01-01 to 2016-01-31) as a standard PST file (e.g. archive 2016\_01\_31.pst) to specified locations (up to two locations) and then uses _Search-Mailbox -DeleteContent_ to delete email messages within the date range if successful.
+This script uses the PowerShell cmdlet _New-MailboxExportRequest -Mailbox &lt;journal mailbox&gt;_ to export Exchange Journaling Mailbox of previous month (e.g. 2016-01-01 to 2016-01-31) as a standard PST file (e.g. archive 2016\_01\_31.pst) to specified locations (up to two locations) and then uses _Search-Mailbox -DeleteContent_ to delete email messages within the date range if successful.
 It is designed to be run at the beginning of each month (e.g. 2/Feb/16) using Windows Task Scheduler.

 ## Email Alerting, Reporting and Logging